akmalrusli363/BNCC-Siaga-Covid-Jetpack/README.md

 ![Main Page](screenshots/home.png "Main Page")

-This page contains Indonesia's statistical data about COVID-19 cases such as total cases, positive cases, recovered cases, and total cases (with additional daily case supplied at branch [`dev/public_api`](https://github.com/akmalrusli363/BNCC-Academy-Kotlin-Demo/tree/dev/public_api)).
+This page contains Indonesia's statistical data about COVID-19 cases such as total cases, positive cases, recovered cases, and total cases (with additional daily case).

 ### Info/About Dialog